relensing: Reconstructing the mass profile of galaxy clusters from gravitational lensing: Mock distributions: simple models

 \subsubsection{Magnification}

-Magnification maps are key elements in the study of galaxy clusters, since they are needed to characterize the galaxy cluster, for example, as a cosmic telescope, since the biggest magnifications occur close to the critical curves allowing us to study distant objects.
-Also, they help to identify new multiply imaged system, as well as to extent those already known.
+Magnification maps are key elements in the study of galaxy clusters, since they are needed to characterize the galaxy cluster, for example, as a cosmic telescope, since the biggest magnifications occur close to the critical curves, allowing us to study distant objects.
+Also, they help to identify new multiply imaged systems, as well as to extend those already known.
 So then, we do not only need the critical curves, but also the magnification itself, close to such curves.
-The quality in the recovery of such magnifications maps has been study in e.g. \cite{meneghetti2017HFFcomparison}, where they compare the reconstruction of the simulated galaxy clusters, Ares and Hera, given from different methods and approaches, in order to have a better understanding of the results obtained for the HFF clusters.
+The quality of the reconstructed magnification maps has been studied in e.g. \cite{meneghetti2017HFFcomparison}, where they compare the reconstruction of the simulated galaxy clusters, Ares and Hera, given by different methods and approaches, in order to have a better understanding of the results obtained for the HFF clusters.
 We present our own reconstructions for Ares and Hera in Sec. \ref{sec: reconstruction ares hera}.

 In Fig. \ref{fig: nis magnification} and Fig. \ref{fig: 2nis magnification} we have the magnification maps $|\mu|$ for the NIS and 2NIS, respectively, Those maps are depicted in concordance with the convergence maps shown in Fig. \ref{fig: nis convergence} and Fig. \ref{fig: 2nis convergence}.